Kekule-OXC/R3DUX/README.md

  * 2- program the main flash chip with a 2MB Flashbios (8 copies)....
  * 3- program the EEPROM
- * CPLD programming points are wired to the LCD connector (see images folder) See [Installation.MD] for more details
+ * CPLD programming points are wired to the LCD connector (see images folder)
+ * JED can be compiled from ISP Lever
+See [Installation.MD] for more details

 ## Licensing